unixpickle/wavenet/README.md

 $ pip install wavenet
 ```

+The [example](example) is a complete program which trains a WaveNet on synthetic data from the macOS speech synthesizer.
+In this README, we only show the basics of applying WaveNets to sequences.

 Once you have the `wavenet` package, it's trivial to construct and use a WaveNet.
 Here's an example:

 ```python